Your browser is not supported or outdated so some features of the site might not be available.

 1.1 lbs

-The Beats Studio3 are very comfortable.
+These over-ears are very comfortable.
 The ear cups are well-padded, and the pressure is distributed well around your ears.
-While the headband isn't as cushioned as the ear cups and can feel rigid, it shouldn't be too much of an issue.
-You should be able to wear them for long listening sessions without feeling too much fatigue.
+While the headband isn't as cushioned as the ear cups and can feel rigid, it isn't too much of an issue.
+You can wear them for long listening sessions without feeling too much fatigue.

 7.3